-Based on data and surveys, buyer Persona is a semi-virtual representation of a company’s ideal customer.
-This persona helps Product Managers spend time with qualified leads, develop products that meet their target customer needs and orchestrate operations across the organization, from marketing to sales and service.
-As a result, Product Managers can attract valuable visitors, leads, and customers to their business and retain them for long periods of time.
+Based on data and surveys, a Buyer Persona is a semi-virtual representation of a company’s ideal customer.
+This persona helps Product Managers spend time with qualified leads, develop products that meet their target customer needs, and orchestrate operations across the organization, from marketing to sales and service.
+As a result, Product Managers can attract valuable visitors, leads, and customers to their business and retain them for long periods.
 More particularly, a broad knowledge of buyer personas is vital in promoting all activities related to customer acquisition and maintenance, including sales follow-up, product development, and content creation.

 Buyer persona help ensures that all activities involving acquisition and service customers are tailored to the needs of the intended buyer.
-If product managers do notice the way companies present themselves, they start to notice that many of them start by talking about their work rather than the needs of their customers.
-People naturally tend to prefer the company they know and trust when choosing a product or service.
+If product managers notice how companies present themselves, they start to see that many of them start by talking about their work rather than the needs of their customers.
+People naturally prefer the company they know and trust when choosing a product or service.
 Moreover, the best way to build trust is to show accurate understanding and concern for each other.
 First, show companies’ prospects that they know them by addressing their pain or need, and only then will they be willing to explore what they offer.

 Here are some practical ways to gather the information product managers need to create a persona:

 - Look at the customer database to understand how specific leads and customers find and consume data.

 - Use form fields to collect personal information when product managers create a form for use on a Website.
 For example, if all the personas vary depending on the company’s size, ask each lead to fill out a form with information about the company’s size.

 - Consider their sales team’s feedback on the most interacting leads.